Purebred. Pure hearts.

 That mellow temperament mixed with his good looks and show coat make a stunning combination.
 We count ourselves extremely lucky to have found Bear and brought him into our home.

-A purebred, AKC-registered black tri, Bear is three years old and in excellent health.
+A purebred, AKC-registered black tri, Bear is in his prime stud years and in excellent health.
 Champion and Grand Champion bloodlines include Prestige, Heatherhill, and Shoreland.
 And his application to be dual-registered with the ASDR has just been approved!
 A now-proven sire, Bear is a perfect gentleman who just wants to steal your heart.

 Energy/Drive: Medium-Low